 Blackpool Zoo is home to over 1,350 animals from different parts of the world.
 The most popular animal houses include Orangutan Outlook, Project Elephant, Reptile House, Gorilla Mountain, Lemur Wood, Active Oceans, Giraffe Heights, Wolf Ridges and Big Cats.
 Tourists who love animals and those visiting with the kids would find the zoo very enjoyable.

 6. Madame Tussauds Blackpool

-Madame Tussauds provides an opportunity for tourists to get a close-up of their favorite celebrities and take photos with them.
+Madame Tussauds provide an opportunity for tourists to get a close up of their favourite celebrities and take photos with them.
 The latest addition to the collection is Her Majesty, Queen Elizabeth.
 You can also purchase discounted multi-attraction tickets at Madame Tussauds that can be redeemed at other popular destinations at Blackpool England.

 7. Sea Life Blackpool

 Sea Life Blackpool offers a close-up experience to tourists with over 2,500 marine creatures.
 Tourists can immerse themselves in the mysterious and graceful world of stingray adventures.
 Popular marine creatures at the facility include Honeycomb Whiptail Rays, Cownose Rays, Zebra Sharks and Blue Spotted Stingrays.